best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_accessible_documentation.md

   - [use accessible SVGs][govuk-design-system-images]
   - [check for inaccessible formats][govuk-accessible-formats]

-This checklist created by the GDS technical writing team with help from the GDS accessibility team.
+This checklist was created by the GDS technical writing team with help from the GDS accessibility team.
 We then [draft a suitable accessibility statement for the project;
 an example is available on GOV.UK][govuk-sample-accessibility].